urbantumbleweed/ATT-Drive-UI-Framework/Connected-Car-SDK/Setup.md

 - Download and install [Vagrant](http://vagrantup.com)
 - Download and install [VirtualBox](https://www.virtualbox.org)
-- Download or clone this repository [url](https://github.com/ericsson-innovate/ATT-Drive-SDK-VM.git)
+- Download or clone this repository [AT&T Drive VM](https://github.com/ericsson-innovate/ATT-Drive-SDK-VM.git)

 - Using terminal (Command Line), go to root of this project **ATT-Drive-VM** and type `vagrant up`
 - Once Vagrant starts the VM, use SSH to access the server `vagrant ssh` command